How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 Even though bonuses and commissions differ greatly, they’re also similar in certain aspects like the following:

-As an organization, you should pay the representative bonuses and commissions only after they’ve met the criteria to receive them.
+As an organization, you should pay the representatives bonuses or commissions only after they’ve met the criteria to receive them.

-Both bonuses and commissions are add-on payouts on top of your base salary.
-They come as a result of the performance in a specific time period.
-The sooner your people crush their quotas the sooner the payout happens.
+Both bonuses and commissions are add-on payouts on top of your base salary (unless you are a channel partner where you work only on commissions) They come as a result of the performance in a specific time period.
+As both are income, employees are liable to pay tax on it.

-Note: Both sales commissions and bonuses are based on pay periods that are preset by the organization.
+Note: Commissions and bonuses are based on pay periods that are preset by the organization.

 Conclusion